healthbridgeltd/zava-cop/ES6/README.md

 ## The What?

-We cover some interesting topic on this COP:
+We cover some interesting topics on this COP:

 - `var` versus `let` and `const`.
 - Fat arrow vs `function`.